Housing Contract Terms and Conditions

 25.2 Furniture may be moved only in accordance with the policies as written in the Resident Responsibility section of Facilities Policies and Procedures in the Resident Policies Handbook.
 University supplied furnishings may not be removed from the room.
 Furniture must be left in rooms and common areas to which it has been allocated.

 CONSTRUCTION AND REFURBISHMENT

-24.3 University construction projects such as refurbishment, new construction, or unforeseen repair will cause increased noise in the community.
+25.3 University construction projects such as refurbishment, new construction, or unforeseen repair will cause increased noise in the community.
 Due to the scope of projects, some construction work may begin during the academic year.
-Prior to and up to a year after a major construction project, continual work may occur in and around residential areas.
+Prior to and following a major construction project, continual work may occur in and around residential areas.
 By agreeing to these terms and conditions, signing this agreement, residents acknowledge that they have been advised of the potential for construction projects and they accept their housing assignment accordingly.
 Housing and Residence Life will make every reasonable effort to inform the residents of any upcoming projects but cannot be responsible for delays in construction or refurbishment projects.

 25.6 The following items are not permitted:

 a. tampering with locks or card swipe devices in resident rooms or on University property and other areas,

 b. altering or duplication of University keys,